top1944/duckuments/docs/70_contrib/60_contributing_to_docs.md

     $ cd $DUCKUMENTS
     $ make clean compile

+To see the result, open the file

+    ./duckuments-dist/master/duckiebook/index.html

+### Incremental compilation

 If you want to do incremental compilation, you can omit the `clean` and just
 use:

     $ make compile

+This will be faster.
+However, sometimes it might get confused.
+At that point, do `make clean`.

+### Compiling the PDF

 To compile the PDF, use:

     $ make compile-pdf

-This creates the following files:
+This creates the file:

-* `duckuments-dist/master/duckiebook.html` is a single-page HTML of everything.
-* `duckuments-dist/master/duckiebook.pdf` is the PDF version.
-* `duckuments-dist/master/duckiebook/index.html` is the first page of the version with each chapter on a different page.
+    ./duckuments-dist/master/duckiebook.pdf

 ## Deploying the documentation

-**This is now done by a bot.**
+**This part is now done by a bot, so you don't need to do it manually.**

 To deploy the documentation, jump into the `DUCKUMENTS/duckuments-dist` directory.